 Community, Education, Environment, Social Justice, Welfare, Youth

 Madi is an activist and her cause is her life.
-She is mature beyond her years and yet still a girl in many ways.
-She can be dead serious or a goofball, ironic and quirky, but always her own person who’s consistently made sacrifices for her beliefs.
+She's a millennial fighter determined to turn impossible dreams into reality.
+Mature beyond her years, she can be dead serious or a goofball, stubborn or quirky, but always making sacrifices for her beliefs.
 She’ll dodge bullets before accepting another shot in another shark.
 Madi grew up in the ocean along Australia’s Great Barrier Reef.
 Sharks are part of her family.
-Feisty and opinionated, her parents nicknamed her ‘Pip’, since her dad was a ‘Pirate’ and her mother a ‘Hippy’.
-Even in her short lifetime, Madi has noticed a decline in shark populations everywhere she dives.
-She left school at age 14 to start protecting sharks full-time.
-To her they are not the monster but the king of a healthy sea.
-In a paradox that is pure Madi, her favourite film is JAWS.
-She understands too well that the real enemy is fear: if we could understand why we need sharks - and why we need to respect their power as an Apex predator - we might stop killing them by the hundreds of millions every year.
-Trying to ‘Shark-Proof’ the ocean for our safety is as misdirected and outdated as Australia’s once-famous Rabbit- Proof Fence.
-In order to reduce the devastating effects of shark fishing, finning, submerged nets and baited hooks, Madi will create a 4-min video called ‘How Sharks Change Reefs’.
-Just like the viral video "How Wolves Change Rivers" Madi sets out to show how a healthy ocean starts at the top of its ecosystem.
-Madi wants to turn shark fear into shark love so that others, like she, will demand their protection.
-Madi enlists passionate fellow underwater filmmaker Joe Romeiro [The Edge].
-Together they will create evocative images of healthy reefs and oceans with plenty of sharks - and devastated oceans without sharks.
-They will risk life, limb, and arrest, and be shocked by what they see.
-Madi finds Sydney-based American scientist Dr Elizabeth Madin who has created new technology that demonstrates sharks’ ability to reduce climate change.
-Now Madi’s message isn’t just for coastal dwellers, it’s for us all.
-She needs to show what the world looks like with and without sharks if we are to choose which one we want.
-A depleted reef is easy to find.
-Madi and Joe head to Indonesia to film damaged coral, lack of fish life, and the absence of sharks.
-It’s hard for Madi to witness, knowing that shark fishing is still a livelihood here and that catch rates are steadily declining.
-The good news for Madi is they can also find a vibrant reef not too far away.
-It’s a perfectly functioning paradise in a “no-fishing” zone, and it’s full of colour, life — and sharks.
-The science of Apex predators as guardians of their ecosystem is well documented.
-It’s here that Madi has an epiphany.
+But even in her short lifetime, Madi has noticed a decline in shark populations everywhere she dives.
+She left school at 14 to protect sharks full-time.
+Madi understands too well that the real enemy is fear: if we could understand why we need sharks -- and why we must respect their power as an Apex predator -- we might stop killing them by the hundreds of millions every year.
+Trying to ‘Shark-Proof’ the ocean for our safety is as misdirected and outdated as Australia’s once-famous Rabbit-Proof Fence.
+In order to reduce the devastating effects of shark fishing, shark nets and baited hooks, Madi must turn shark fear into shark love so that others, like she, will demand their protection.
+Starting with one cantankerous female Great White, named 'Pip'.On her quest she will travel to Florida, Cape Cod, Indonesia, and back to Australia; she will risk life, limb, and arrest, and be shocked by what she sees.
+She'll work with a daring scientist who can demonstrate sharks’ connection to climate change.
+And it’s here that Madi has an epiphany.
 She commits to helping shark fishermen become shark tour operators instead.
-Madi is able to show the value of live sharks over dead ones, and live reefs over dead ones.
-The village evolves a new business model as Madi completes her film.
+Building her case across the arc of this film, Madi will show the value of live sharks over dead ones, change minds, and help save the planet -- one shark at a time.